souravdasbitm/JavaSeleniumRestAssured/README.md

 # JavaSeleniumResAssured
-This is a framework which is integrated with Cucumber + Selenium + RestAssured (API) + Allure + Junit
+This is a framework which is integrated with Cucumber + Selenium + RestAssured (API) + Allure + TestNg